Configure the priority of scheduled reports

 In a search head cluster, relative concurrency limits that you set in the UI automatically replicate to all cluster members.

-Real-time scheduling and continuous scheduling
+Summary indexing and the continuous scheduling mode

 Splunk Enterprise outages and continuously scheduled reports